Topological Data Analysis of Northern Hemisphere SLP Anomalies: Identifying and Tracking the Structural Skeleton of Atmospheric Pressure Systems: Data Description and Topological Implementation

-We collected daily Sea-Level Pressure (SLP) data for the North Atlantic region, spanning 1 January 1950 to 31 December 2022, within the coordinates $22.5\degree$N–$70\degree$N and $80\degree$W–$50\degree$E. To remove long-term trends, we computed the SLP anomalies by subtracting, for each day, the 73-year mean SLP for that calendar day.
-We analyze SLP anomalies to study interactions between cyclonic (negative) and anticyclonic (positive) regions.
-Cyclonic regions embedded within anticyclonic regions reflect dynamics governing storm formation and intensity in the North Atlantic (see Figure ~\ref{fig:global_projection})\cite{holton2013introduction}.
-Defined on a spatial grid, SLP anomalies can be studied as a grayscale image, which we treat as intensities on a square grid to construct a cubical complex for persistent homology computations.
+We analyze SLP anomalies to study cyclonic (negative) and anticyclonic (positive) regions.
+Cyclonic regions embedded within anticyclonic regions reflect dynamics governing storm formation and intensity in the Northern Hemisphere (see Figure ~\ref{fig:global_projection})\cite{holton2013introduction}.
+The resulting anomaly fields are treated as grayscale images, where intensity values correspond to pressure deviations in hectopascals (hPa).
+These fields are mapped onto a square grid to construct the cubical complexes required for persistent homology computations.

-\begin{itemize} \item For sublevel-set cubical filtration, persistent 1-holes capture anticyclonic regions surrounded by cyclonic regions.
-From now on, we refer to these regions as \emph{1-anticyclones}.

-\item For superlevel-set cubical filtration, persistent 1-holes capture cyclonic regions surrounded by anticyclonic regions.
-From now on, we refer to these regions as \emph{1-cyclones}. \end{itemize}

-Figure \ref{fig:pd_filt} shows the persistence diagrams for SLP anomalies on 31 December 2022.
-Panels (a, c) show respectively superlevel and sublevel filtrations while panels (b, d) show the corresponding persistence diagrams.
-Consider for example the 1-cyclone case: the persistence of this feature measures the difference between the pressure at the moment the 1-cyclone first appears (birth) and the minimum pressure reached within the associated low-pressure region (death).
-In our example we identify two persistent features which are represented by the green and orange dots.

-Given a persistent diagram we can compute the Total Persistence (TP).
-TP is an effective measure of intensity on individual days.
-Specifically we denote the daily total persistence values for the sublevel-set filtration (capturing 1-anticyclones) as $\mathrm{TPD}_{A}$, and the daily total persistence values for the superlevel-set filtration (capturing 1-cyclones) as $\mathrm{TPD}_{C}$.
-In the example of Figure \ref{fig:pd_filt} we find TP values of $5102$ and $1204$ for $\mathrm{TPD}_{C}$ and $\mathrm{TPD}_{A}$.

-An example of a three-day 1-cyclone tracking is illustrated in Figure \ref{fig:climate_pd_tracking}, which shows the sequence of persistence diagrams for November 5-7, 1951.
-The red point marked in the diagrams represents a feature tracked across these three consecutive days, with birth and death values corresponding to pressure in Pascal (Pa).
-The corresponding SLP anomalies sequence is shown alongside the tracked 1- cyclone.

-Figure \ref{fig:climate_pd_tracking_sub} shows the first three days of the longest 1-anticyclone trajectory.
-This trajectory lasted 59 days, corresponding to a feature that formed on 8 January 1966 and persisted until 7 March 1966.